aafre/resume-builder/README.md

 * **Customizable PDFs:**
   Add icons, hyperlinks, and logos to enhance your resume's visual appeal, while adhering to industry standards.

-**Who can benefit?**

-* **Job Seekers:** From recent graduates to seasoned professionals, streamline your resume creation process.
-* **Career Changers:** Adapt your resume for new industries or roles with minimal effort.
-* **Freelancers:** Present an impressive and well-structured resume to attract clients and showcase expertise.

 Checkout the guide to [getting started](#getting-started).
 Here are all the [features](#features) available.